 Fe3O4 + 6 HCI + H2—->3 Fe C12 + 4 H20

-As an example of a corrosion cell on a metal surface see Figure I
+An example of a corrosion cell on a metal surface:

 The carbon in steel is present as iron carbide, Fe3C, or cementite.
 There is a potential between iron carbides and iron, in which the iron is the anode and the carbide is the cathode.
 The acid in this case attacks the iron, leaving the cathode untouched.